FNALLPC/lpc-scripts/README.md

 ## `call_host.sh`

-Many commands are installed on cmslpc interactive nodes but are not accessible inside containers.
+Many commands are installed on interactive nodes but are not accessible inside containers.

 The script [call_host.sh](./call_host.sh) enables calling these commands *on the host node* from inside a container.

 This is particularly useful for HTCondor commands and EOS commands, among others.

+Support is currently guaranteed for the cmslpc cluster at Fermilab, and the CMS Connect and OSG clusters hosted at UChicago.
+This script may also work on other clusters, such as lxplus at CERN.

 ### Usage